Arch Oboler: Arch Oboler's Plays, Part II

-Films
+Filmography

 In making a leap from radio to film, Oboler was sometimes compared to Orson Welles, as in this commentary by Marty Baumann:

 His screen credits include Escape (1940) and On Our Merry Way (1948).
 By 1945, he moved into directing with Bewitched and Strange Holiday, followed by the post-apocalyptic Five (1951), filmed at his own Frank Lloyd Wright-designed house.
 He made film history with the 3-D film effects in Bwana Devil (1952).
 The Twonky (1953) was adapted from the Lewis Padgett (pseudonym for writers C.L.
 Moore and Henry Kuttner) short story in the September, 1942, issue of Astounding Science Fiction.
 Oboler returned to films with another 3-D feature, The Bubble, in 1966.
 According to a retrospective article at mondo-video.com, many writers and dramatic artists, including Rod Serling, François Truffaut and Don Coscarelli have claimed Oboler's films and radio work as significant influences.